Easy and Delicious Malai Kofta Recipe

-Malai kofta is a creamy, savory dish from North India.
-It is the vegetarian version of the standard meatballs and koftas found around the world.
+Malai kofta is a savory, creamy dish from northern India.
+It is a vegetarian version of the standard meatballs and koftas found around the world.
 Instead of meatballs, however, paneer and selected vegetables are used.
-Malai kofta is usually served with plain rice or Indian flatbread, such as naan, chapati (also known as roti), or paratha.
+Malai kofta is usually served with plain rice or Indian flatbreads, such as naan, chapati (also known as roti), or paratha.

-The origins of this vegetarian dish are unclear, however, it is known to have originated in the Indian subcontinent, and played a vital role in shaping the cuisine of the Middle East, South Caucasus and Central Asia.
+The origins of this vegetarian dish are unclear, however, it is known to have originated in the Indian subcontinent and played a vital role in shaping the cuisine of the Middle East, the South Caucasus, and Central Asia.

-In countries such as Cyprus and Greece, the vegetarian alternative known as hortokeftedes is prepared with polenta, mixed leaves and herbs and spices.
-They are often served during the fasting period of Lent.
-Vegetarian Indian varieties are often prepared with potato, paneer, carrots, green bananas or gourd (also known as scallop).
+In countries like Cyprus and Greece, the vegetarian alternative known as hortokeftedes is prepared with polenta, mixed leaves, and herbs and spices.
+It is often served during the Lenten fasting period.

 There are around 15 countries that have their own versions of kofta.
-These include Albania (qofte), Romania (chiftele), Pakistan, Turkey (köfte), Jordan (kafta), and many more.
-Vegetarian, meat, and fish options are readily available in all of these countries.
+These include Albania (qofte), Romania (chiftele), Turkey (köfte), Jordan (kafta), and many more.

 To prepare traditional paneer, simply boil fresh milk and add fresh lemon juice or a little citric acid or vinegar.
-Allow it to cool.
+Let it cool.

-Once the mixture has completely set and the curds have separated from the whey, drain the excess liquid (whey) by pouring it into a clean muslin cloth.
-Make sure to squeeze out all the liquid and then press the curds to form a flat block.
-Add a weight, and after two hours, the paneer will become solid.
+Once the mixture has completely set and the curds have separated from the whey, drain the excess liquid (buttermilk) by pouring it into a clean muslin cloth.
+Make sure to squeeze out all the liquid, then press the curds into a flat block.
+Add a weight, and after two hours, the paneer will be solid.

-Part of its popularity, among vegetarians and non-vegetarians alike, comes from the kofta's crispy exterior, which is similar to its meat counterpart.
-This crispiness is achieved by deep-frying the koftas before serving them in the gravy.
-This popularity is one of the reasons why malai kofta is found on the tables of so many special occasions and is served in restaurants around the world.
+Part of its popularity, among vegetarians and non-vegetarians alike, comes from the kofta's crispy exterior.
+This crispiness is achieved by frying the koftas before serving them in the sauce.
+This popularity is one of the reasons why malai koftas are found on tables for so many special occasions and are served in restaurants around the world.

-While there is no reason not to enjoy malai kofta as an everyday meal, it is traditionally served during special occasions such as celebratory family meals, weddings and festivals.
+While there's no reason not to enjoy malai kofta as an everyday meal, traditionally, it's served during special occasions, such as celebratory family meals, weddings, and festivals.

 Malai Kofta Recipe images